Encapsulating well-formedness with type invariants

 After all, our intent is to prevent the client from needing to reason about it, at which point

-there is no point is exposing it through the public interface at all.
+there is no reason to expose it through the public interface at all.

 Of course, for this to be possible, we’ll need to update the specifications of TreeMap